I am one of the women who unexpectedly cried watching Wonder Woman opening weekend.

 I could fight like that.

 Maybe that longing and pride I felt in my heart watching Wonder Woman fight is a gift from God?
-Maybe I could own my own my identity, past, and desires?
+Maybe I could own my identity, past, and desires?
 Maybe I could help my friends, colleagues, and daughters identify their own longings and battles?

 I could fight like that.